 - Can make lots of bacon at once.
 Baking bacon is a great way to make large batches, and much faster than a skillet.

-- It’s hands off.
+- Not much hands on time.
 Pop the pan into the oven and go do something else.
-Much better than standing at the stove waiting for it to cook!
+Much better than standing at the stove waiting for it to cook — and no flipping needed!

 How To Cook Bacon In The Oven

 This section shows how to bake bacon in the oven, with details about the technique, to help you visualize it.
 For full instructions, including amounts and temperatures, see the recipe card below.

 - Preheat your oven.
 This ensures even cooking.
 (See temp info below!)

 - Arrange the bacon.
 Place a wire rack over a rimmed baking sheet, and arrange the strips of bacon on the rack in a single layer.
 You can line the pan with aluminum foil or parchment paper underneath the rack, for easier clean-up.